Habbobba/JSON-Habbo-Catalog-Generator/README.md

 2. **Ensure script availability:** Make sure that the `scripts` folder contains all the necessary script files mentioned below.

 3. **Run the `generator.py` script:** Execute the `generator.py` script to access the catalog generation interface.

-## Interface Options

-1. **Generate Catalog**: Executes all the scripts located in the `scripts` folder to generate the catalog data.
-Before running this option, make sure to configure the correct ID ranges in each script file based on your `furnidata.json`.

-2. **Run Specific Script**: Allows you to run a specific script individually.
-This option provides a list of available scripts, and you can select the script you want to run.

 ## Available Scripts